doublesymmetry/react-native-track-player/docs/docs/basics/background-mode.md

 ## Android
 Background audio playback works right out of the box.
-By default, the audio will ontinue to play, not only when the app is suspended in the background, but also after the app is closed by the user.
+By default, the audio will continue to play, not only when the app is suspended in the background, but also after the app is closed by the user.
 If that is not the desired behavior, you can disable it with the `android.appKilledPlaybackBehavior` property in `updateOptions`.